 Why?

-Because a more powerful car has been built – from the ground up – to quite literally be more powerful.
+Because a more potent car has been built – from the ground up – to quite literally be more powerful.
 If you’re modifying a standard 100 bhp daily runner, you’ll basically need to replace every single component to get any kind of power boost.

 How Else Could I Add Horsepower To My Car?

-If the engine’s already dismantled, why not?
+If the engine’s already disassembled, why not?

 Finally, a warning.

 The more horsepower you add to your car, the more you have to modify the rest of it to cope.
 If you put too much through your engine, you’ll destroy the transmission, and you won’t be going anywhere.
 Don’t overdo it!
-That’s why a full-engine service is the best way to go.
+That’s why a thorough engine service is the best way to go.